copsTvFan/cops-episode-guide/guide.md

 **Best of Cops 5**

-- (Kansas City -- 7:57 PM Shots Fired) East Patrol Division -- Officer Kevin Temple emphasizes the importance of staying in shape.
+- (Kansas City, MO -- 7:57 PM Shots Fired) East Patrol Division -- Officer Kevin Temple emphasizes the importance of staying in shape.
 You need to be able to keep up with criminals and help other cops when they need assistance.
   He's into lifting weights.
 Cops go to a house with two kids in the yard and a big black lady who tells them no shots were fired.
 They ask who the man was who ran inside and she says no one did.
 It turns out the guy is hiding in the closet and has shoved 10 bags of coke under the mattress leaving an obvious lump.
 They find it and take him to jail.
 - (Dallas TX -- 5:47 PM Street Patrol) Cops drive by a drug deal and jump out